Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Case Study

-The segmentation presented in Fig. \ref{Fig: Griffin - segments by units} identifies reliable operating points that can be reached by activating just a few of the units.
-Other operating points, e.g., at the perimeter of the aggregated flexibility are, are less reliable and require all units to be fully available for flexibility provision.
-Since the flexible units considered have different P-Q capabilities, the shapes of the segments are determined by the combinations of the capability sets.
-Thus, the segments do not expand equally in different directions.
-For example, the central segment is formed by the contributions of unit 20 (the most powerful unit that can decrease the network's consumption significantly) and units 106 and 107 (the most distant units that can increase the network's consumption and power losses).
-As more units get activated, the voltage regulation limits set by $v_i^\text{min}=0.94$ p.u. and $v_i^\text{max}=1.06$ p.u. restrict some of the flexible units.
+The segmentation presented in Fig.~\ref{Fig: Griffin - segments by units} identifies the P-Q limits of the aggregated network flexibility that can be reached by activating different numbers of units.
+Since the FUs under consideration have different P-Q capabilities, the shapes of the segments are determined by the combinations of their capability sets, subject to network constraints.
+The segments do not expand equally in all directions.
+For example, the central segment is formed by the contributions of unit 20 (FU with the highest capacity) and units 106 and 107 (the most distant units that can increase the network's consumption and power losses).
+As more units get activated, the voltage regulation limits set by $v_i^\text{min}=0.94$ p.u. and $v_i^\text{max}=1.06$ p.u. restrict the outputs of some FUs.
 This effect can be observed in the right upper side of the plot, where diminishing contributions of additionally activated units occur.

-Note that the network has a normally open point connecting adjusting feeders 7-1 and 7-6.
-The network configuration presented in Fig. \ref{Fig: MLData_Griffin case - scheme} corresponds to the power supply via feeder 7-1.
-However, the normally open point can be utilized in the event of a network fault or planned outage, as well as for power losses minimization and voltage control.
-As illustrated in Fig. \ref{Fig: Griffin - segments by units} (b), network reconfiguration also has a significant impact on the flexibility of the distribution network.
-For instance, the network's ability to increase its power consumption changes under different network configurations.
-With the power supply via feeder 7-6, it requires more flexible units to be activated for the consumption increase compared to the supply via feeder 7-1.
-Therefore, DSOs can use the proposed segmentation framework to analyze and adjust the available flexibility.
+Fig.~\ref{Fig: Griffin - segments by units} also highlights that the flexibility areas and their reliability can change significantly under different network configurations.